WeCanCodeIT/WCCI-FullTime-Fall2016/Week8/Assignments/ChatterPairProgramming/README.md

   - [ ] Limit actions based upon whether or not a user is logged-in
 - [ ] Deploy
   - [ ] Thoroughly test your application on both group members' machines
-  - [ ] Deploy the app to Azure on both group members' accounts
+  - [ ] Deploy the app to AppHarbor on both group members' accounts

 ### Stretch Tasks